dhs964057117/sd-webui-models-manager/README.md

 it is an extension for [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to manager your models path

-can change your models save path
+can change your models save path.

 Sometimes it might be useful to move your models to another location.
 Reasons for this could be:

 - Main disk has low disk space